stefanvstein/testify/README.md

 `:test-comment` is a var of the macro used as test comment default value `#'repl-test/test-comment`.
 It can be changed to make selective runs in the same namespace.

-Note that run-eval-all will evaluate the whole file representing the name space into a new anonymous namespace.
+*Note that `run-eval-all` will evaluate the whole file representing the name space into a new anonymous namespace.
 If the optional test comment macro is defined here, it will most likely not match that when defined in test-comment option.
-Just put additional test-comment definitions in antorher namespace when using run-eval-all.
+Just put additional test-comment definitions in another namespace when using `run-eval-all`.*

-`:new-classpath?` is a boolean telling whether each test-comment should run in a new class-loader, so that locally defined types are ommited after each test comment.
+`:new-classpath?` is a boolean telling whether each test-comment should run in a new class-loader, so that locally defined types are omitted after each test comment.
 This is set for `run-as-use` and `run-eval-all`.

-`:keep-ns-on-exception?` is a boolean that when set ommits removing any tear-off name space on thrown exception.
+`:keep-ns-on-exception?` is a boolean that when set omits removing any tear-off name space on thrown exception.
 Can be used to investigate circumstances

 The other options `:execute-case`, `:current-case`, `:case-executed?`, `:forms`, `:there-is-more-form`, `:context` and `:remove-ns` are used internally and is subject to change